elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 ## Science & Sociology as Science SaS
 ***
+### Sociology
+#Sociology is the study of human society and social behaviour.
+It is a social science that uses scientific methods to study the structure, functions, and development of human societies #defn

 ### Science
-Science is a systematic organized body of knowledge wherein conclusions are drawn from interrelated facts Science is use of systematic methods of empirical investigation, analysis of data, theoretical thinking, and the logical assessment of arguments to develop a body of knowledge about a particular subject matter
+#Science is a systematic organized body of knowledge wherein conclusions are drawn from interrelated facts
+Science is use of systematic methods of empirical investigation, analysis of data, theoretical thinking, and the logical assessment of arguments to develop a body of knowledge about a particular subject matter #defn

 #### Goal of Science
 1. Explain why something happens